ScottAndrewBishop/udacity/autonomous_flight/backyard_flyer/README.md

 <br>

-This will download any necessary scripts for **visdom** and output a message specifying the link for accessing the simulated drone's visdualized flight plan in the browser.
+This will download any necessary scripts for **visdom** and output a message specifying the link for accessing the simulated drone's visualized flight plan in the browser.
 For me this access message appeared as follows:

 <pre>
 You can navigate to http://localhost:8097